hugdx/auth-token/readme.md

 Driver for Laravel Auth by using tokens

 ### The story
-We need a way to authentication for *web* and *api*.
-Laravel supported drivers **session** *(SessionGuard)*, **token** *(TokenGuard)*, **request** *(RequestGuard)* but it is not strong enough.
+We need a way to authenticate for *web* and *api*.
+Laravel supports drivers **session** *(SessionGuard)*, **token** *(TokenGuard)*, **request** *(RequestGuard)* but it is not strong enough.
  - **SessionGuard**: Unable use for api.
-On the Web, with same user and remember is on -> only one device can be use this feature.
+On the Web, with the same user and remember is on -> only one device can use this feature.
  - **TokenGuard**: It is not designed for Web and not supported multiple device login at sametime
  - **RequestGuard**: Not checked yet

 > For *api*, we have got **JWT**, why not use that?
->> **JWT** very easy to create token, verify token, but it is not strong enough for manage the tokens.
-When you want to remove a token which created before, no way to do that until token expired.
+>> **JWT** very easy to create and verify tokens, but it is not strong enough to manage the tokens.
+When you want to remove a token which was created before, no way to do that until the token expires.

 ### What do the features of this driver?
  - Supported for *web*, *api* or any other purposes.
  - Support multiple devices login for a user at sametime.
- - With a good config, we can count number users/devices of user are logged-in (Set refresh lifetime to small enough and count records in table *user_tokens*)
+ - With a good config, we can count number users/devices of user are logged-in (Set refresh lifetime to small enough and count records in the table *user_tokens*)
  - All tokens stored in the database.
-To logout a device, just delete token record of this device.
+To logout a device, just delete the token record of this device.

 #### Required:
     "php": "^7.2|^8",
     "laravel/framework": "^7|^8"

 ## Installation

 #### Require this package with composer